-We pride ourselves in providing healthcare software solutions that our own BPO and KPO teams use on a daily basis.
+We pride ourselves in providing Healthcare IT Services that our own patient contact center and revenue cycle management teams use on a daily basis.
 Our goal is to help healthcare providers run their practice groups profitably without adding extra staff.
 Our business process outsourcing (medical call center, medical marketing) and knowledge process outsourcing (revenue cycle management) teams work with various specialty provider groups every day.

-We also work with healthcare software vendors helping them go to market faster with EMRs, practice management solutions, patient engagement software, physician referral tracking software, HIPAA compliant messaging solutions, EMR interfaces / integrations, healthcare CRM software, member management applications etc. Use our free guides and when you need our help, reach out to us here.
+We also provide Healthcare IT Services to healthcare software vendors helping them go to market faster with EMRs, practice management solutions, patient engagement software, physician referral tracking software, HIPAA compliant messaging solutions, EMR interfaces / integrations, healthcare CRM software, member management applications etc. Use our free guides and when you need our help, reach out to us here.

 eConsult – Telemedicine eConsult platforms can be used by all providers to extend audio-visual (video calling) to improve patient outcomes, reduce no-shows and improve their patient pipeline. eConsults are generally reimbursed at 3x more than asynchronous (store and forward) telemedicine consults.
 Add econsults to your practice’s telehealth strategy today.
 We can help.